 Students are expected to attend class regularly unless prevented by illness or other concerns.
 Absences necessitated by extenuating circumstances may be made up by special arrangements with the teacher.
 No student may enroll in a class after the second class period without special permission.
 Students must attend at least ten sessions in order to be eligible for credit.
 Repeated tardiness may cause a grade reduction.

 BUILDING

-All classes meet in Inter-City Baptist Church located at 4700 Allen Road, Allen Park, MI.
-The Institute uses the atrium classrooms which are located behind the auditorium.
+All classes meet in Detroit Baptist Theological Seminary located at 4801 Allen Road, Allen Park, MI.

 GRADING SYSTEM